What Is Soil Aeration?

 - A spongy feel when you walk on the grass

-In addition to these red flags, there are certain circumstances in which your lawn would typically require aeration.
-Yards that were established with sod should be aerated because the layers of dirt need to be broken and mixed together.
+If your yard was established with sod, you should aerate it because the layers of earth need to be broken and mixed together.
 Otherwise, you might experience drainage issues.

-Additionally, lawns that were put in over new construction often need aerating because of the compaction that occurs during the building process.
+Lawns that were put in over new construction often also need aerating because of the compaction that occurs during the building process.
 Similarly, if the lawn is heavily used by children or animals, the soil is likely compressed and should be aerated.

-Furthermore, plants and grass are more likely to suffer from heat stress when grown in compacted soil.
-Increasing the water supply is not a sufficient solution to combat drought and heat stress; you have to lighten the texture of the dirt.
-Not only can this help your yard look better, but it can also allow the soil and plants to absorb more water, improving both drainage issues and heat stress.
+Plus, plants and grass are more likely to suffer from heat stress in compacted soil.
+Increasing watering is not a sufficient solution to combat drought and heat stress.
+You have to lighten the texture of the soil as well.
+Not only can this help your yard look better but it can also allow the soil and plants to absorb more water and fertilizer, improving both poor drainage and heat stress.

-To aerate a lawn, insert an aeration tool or auger into the grass and pull up.
-You’ll remove a two- to three-inch-deep plug of grass and soil, leaving a small hole in its place.
-The lawn should have a dimpled effect once you’ve finished, with plugs spaced about every three to five inches.
+Remove a 2- to 4-inch plug of grass and soil, leaving a small hole in its place.
+The lawn should have a dimpled effect once you’ve finished, with holes spaced about every 2 to 3 inches.

-Aerating a yard isn’t necessarily intuitive.
-Here are some aeration tips to help you with the process:
+Aerating isn’t necessarily black and white — steps depend on where you live and which tools you own.
+Here are some soil aeration tips to help you with the process:

 - Try aerating after a rainstorm.
-When the ground is wet, you should be able to push through dried grass and thatch with less effort.
+When the ground is wet, you can push through dried grass and thatch with less effort.

-- After aeration, continue to water and fertilize your grass as you normally would.
+- After aeration, continue to water and fertilize your grass.
 As the lawn recovers, it should be healthier and more vibrant.